mohamed-stouka/ProjectNeuralNets/README.md

 # ProjectNeuralNets
-This is a repo for CMSE802 project.
+This is a repo for CMSE802 project "Hyperparameters Tuning for Long Short-Term Memory RNNs".

 This project is based on the work of https://github.com/mardani72.